RebootJeff/rebootjeff.github.io/source/_posts/2015-06-14-refactoring-towards-functional-programming-in-javascript.markdown

 var filteredArray = R.filter(isValid, originalArray);
 {% endcoderay %}

 The "most functional" technique may seem unappealling because it requires so many lines of code, but it's vital to remember that predicates serve as re-usable, easily testable utilities.
-Also, `R.anyPass(isOdd, isDivisibleBySix)` is more expressive than `number % 2 || number % 6 === 0`.
+Also, `R.allPass([isOdd, isDivisibleBySix])` is more expressive than `number % 2 || number % 6 === 0`.
 In the latter case, readers must remember how `%` works and how the result is a number that gets coerced into a boolean value for truthiness/falsiness.

 ### Ex: Debugging via console.log